 MT: Have you ever had any bad experiences when travelling?

 TS: I try to think of every travel experience, good or bad, as an opportunity to learn and as an exciting travel story to tell!
 There was one-time many years ago when I was travelling for work and my flight home was cancelled and I had to stay in the airport overnight.

 This was back in my single days.
 A handsome marine who was also on my flight befriended me and stuck by my side all night as we found a place to rest and pass the time in the airport.
 It was all completely innocent, but a bit exciting at the same time to meet a friendly stranger and make the best of a bad situation.

 TS: I live in the United States, and when I was younger, I travelled to Canada and Mexico as well as one school trip to Europe.
 In recent years most of my international travel has been to Europe.

-I have travelled in England, France, Italy, Germany, Switzerland, and Austria.
+I have travelled to England, France, Italy, Germany, Switzerland, and Austria.
 If you count an airport layover, I’ve also been to the Netherlands!

 MT: Do you have any advice or tips for aspiring travellers?

 TS: The most important advice I can give aspiring travellers is not to put off travelling!
 You may never have enough money saved up or feel that you have time to get away, but life is short.
 If you put off travel it may never happen.